newtask/AlexaESP8266WiFiRelay/README.md

-# AlexaESP8266WiFIRelais
+# AlexaESP8266WiFIRelay
-An Arduino code for a WiFi relais that can be controlled via a ESP8266, a button and Amazon Alexa
+An Arduino code for a WiFi relay that can be controlled via a ESP8266, a button and Amazon Alexa